Skip to main content

 Jesus Suarez, who earned his BA in Graphic Design and Media Arts in 2021, working on a laptop in his kitchen.

-In this program, you’ll get hands-on experience with the tools and techniques UX professionals use every day.
-You’ll put user-centered design principles into practice on real-world projects, creating and refining wireframes and prototypes, and running usability tests to make your designs even better.
-By working through these projects, you’ll build practical skills that can help you create clear, user-focused digital experiences.
+In your Bachelor of Arts (BA) in Graphic Design and Media Arts with a concentration in User Experience Design program, you’ll get hands-on experience with the tools and techniques UX professionals use every day.
+You’ll put user-centered design principles into practice while working on real-world projects, creating and refining wireframes and prototypes, and running usability tests to make your designs even better.
+Through these projects, you’ll build practical skills that can help you create clear, user-focused digital experiences.

 Courses may include: